 Diet for Hair Loss

 To maintain a healthy, thick head of hair, a well-balanced and nutritious diet are essential.
 Proteins are essential for the development of the body, and for those who are serious about training and working out, you may already be consuming the proper amounts of protein.
 However, be sure not to consume too much of a good thing.
 Know how to properly create your nutrition plan around your health and overall goals.
-High protein levels may actually do harm over time to your hair follicles.
+High protein levels may actually harm over time to your hair follicles.

-Instead of consuming an excessive amount of protein shakes, it is much more beneficial to incorporate more natural sources of protein such as chicken, fish and eggs.
+Instead of consuming an excessive amount of protein shakes, it is much more beneficial to incorporate more natural sources of protein such as chicken, fish, and eggs.
 Protein shakes are a great way to get the vital nutrients back into the body immediately following an intense workout but should NOT serve as a meal replacement.
-The body welcomes the shake to replenish those nutrients but it still craves a good meal consisting of protein, good fats and carbohydrates to allow the wheels of metabolism to keep spinning.
-Always make sure you are getting an adequate supply of vitamins, minerals, fats and other nutrients to keep your hair healthy and strong.
+The body welcomes the shake to replenish those nutrients but it still craves a good meal consisting of protein, good fats, and carbohydrates to allow the wheels of metabolism to keep spinning.
+Always make sure you are getting an adequate supply of vitamins, minerals, fats, and other nutrients to keep your hair healthy and strong.

-Another useful tip and piece of advice is to consider using hair care products that are natural and have the least amount of chemicals.
+Another useful tip and piece of advice are to consider using hair care products that are natural and have the least amount of chemicals.
 Harsh chemicals and frequent washing can harm the texture of your hair.
 It can also cause a buildup in the scalp not allowing hair follicles to breathe.
 The result is thinning hair and the gradual loss of hair over time.
 Also, don’t brush your hair too vigorously as that can harm the hair follicles.